Types of Financial Aid Programs

 Federal Pell Grant

-The Federal Pell Grant awards are based on level of enrollment and Expected Family Contribution (EFC).
+Federal Pell Grant awards are based on level of enrollment and expected family contribution (EFC).
 Students must meet all eligibility criteria for receiving federal financial aid and must be pursuing their first bachelor's degree.
-The maximum Pell Grant award for the 2013-2014 academic year is $5730.
+The maximum Pell Grant award for the 2014-2015 academic year is $5730.
 The Pell Grant program is limited to six years of eligibility.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a program for undergraduates with exceptional financial need.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides funding for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contribution (EFC), as measured using the Free Application for Federal Student Aid FAFSA are the first to be offered a FSEOG.
 Annual award amounts vary.

 FSEOG is offered to students as a result of completing the FAFSA.
 There is no separate application.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is available to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 Recipients of the TEACH Grant must serve as a full-time highly-qualified teacher at a low-income school for at least four academic years within eight calendar years after completing or withdrawing from the academic program for which the grant was received.
 If the teaching requirement is not met, the TEACH Grant funds received will be converted to a Federal Direct Unsubsidized Stafford Loan that must be repaid, with interest charged from the date of the TEACH Grant disbursement(s).
 To be eligible you must:

 The maximum annual award amount is $4,000.
 This maximum however can be reduced, based on the availability of federal funding.